 Although no advanced mountaineering experience is required, you should be familiar with the basic use of crampons and ice axes before the trip.
-Porters carry all food and group equipment as tents, ropes, cooking equipment and etc. Personal kit must be carried including your sleeping bag and mat.
-A limited number of porters can be hired at an extra charge to carry personal equipment where necessary.
-You need to be fit for the long treks, and be very familiar with mountain walking, and possess a fair degree of stamina.
+You need to be fit for the long treks, and be familiar with mountain walking, and possess a fair degree of stamina.
 The treks involve river, moraine, glacier and snow crossings.
+You need to carry a day pack only.

 It must be remembered that Elbrus is an extremely serious mountain in spite of it’s technical ease.
 The guides’ decision to turn back should be respected at all times.